B612-Asteroid-Institute/CLA/README.md

     - For contributions by individuals (i.e., the work to which you personally hold the copyright):
         ```
-        I, <MY NAME>, the author of this commit, hereby enter the "B612 Asteroid Institute Individual Contributor
+        I, <MY NAME>, the author of this commit, hereby enter the "B612 Foundation Asteroid Institute Individual Contributor
         License Agreement" as given in the CLA-INDIVIDUAL.md file present on this commit.
         ```
         where `<MY NAME>` must be replaced by your legal name.